 - Explore their environment by clicking with their mouse and dragging the screen left, right, up, and down

 - Interact with content and make selections by clicking with their mouse

-A VR activity completed on a desktop doesn’t have the same immersive feel as a headset would provide, but learners are still able to access the same training content as their colleagues.
+A VR activity completed on a desktop doesn’t have the same immersive feel as a headset would provide, but learners are still able to access the same training content as their peers and colleagues.
 A desktop version gives access to learners who don’t feel comfortable wearing a cardboard headset, using their mobile device, or can’t physically move through an environment.

 How do desktop VR activities work?

 A link to the VR activity can be hosted online, through a learning management system (LMS), or sent through email to the user.
 When the user accesses the activity, they can look around the environment by clicking and dragging their mouse from side to side and up or down.
 They can also participate in the activity by clicking the on-screen options to work through the learning objectives.

 Given that it’s not accessed by headset, the desktop version of a VR activity comes with its drawbacks.

 - Not as immersive — Similarly to the use of a mobile version of VR, learners aren’t as immersed in the environment as they normally would be with a full-fledged headset.